 I even checked the mountain forecast for a full week leading up to my departure, and it had appeared I’d be trekking in relatively comfortable temperatures ranging from 59° – 72° Fahrenheit.
 Only the night we would spend in the high Ghorepani village would get close to freezing.

-And based on my experience hiking from Flagstaff up to the 10,418 feet summit of Kendrick Peak, I had impression that I would be cool and comfortable.
+And based on my experience hiking from Flagstaff up to the 10,418 feet summit of Kendrick Peak, I had the impression that I would be cool and comfortable.
 Maybe even cold at times.

 Holy hell, was I ever wrong.